Designing a Humanities and Cultural Practice Course

 - Use a cultural, artistic, or philosophical approach to analyze some aspect of human experience.

-The course submission must reflect the following information:
+The course proposal in Coursedog must reflect the following information:

-Humanities and Cultural Practice courses help students become thoughtful patrons of and participants in cultural practices.
-The course objectives, course materials, activities, and grading criteria should reflect how students will achieve this outcome.
+- FSU Requirements: Humanities and Cultural Practice courses help students become thoughtful patrons of and participants in cultural practices.
+The course objectives, course materials, activities, topics, and grading criteria should reflect how students will achieve this outcome.

 Credit hours: